Get all the latest data for Addis Ababa

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Ethiopian Statistical Service (CPI) Ethiopia's official national statistics office for inflation data.
-We used it to anchor inflation-adjusted housing affordability in 2026.
+Ethiopian Statistical Service (ESS) - CPI, November 2025 Ethiopia's official inflation dataset, published by the national statistics office monthly.
+We used it to anchor inflation-adjusted ("real") housing affordability in 2026.
 We also used it to judge whether price growth is driven by general inflation or housing-specific factors.

-NBE Financial Stability Report An official central bank report with macro and financial risk assessment.
-We used it for macro context on inflation, interest rates, and credit conditions.
-We also used it to frame systemic risks that could trigger a downturn.
+NBE - Financial Stability Report, November 2024 An official central bank report with macro and financial indicators, risk assessment, and credit system overview.
+We used it for macro context on inflation path, credit conditions, and FX regime changes that shape property demand and construction costs.
+We also used it to frame systemic risks that could trigger a market downturn.